 The Entertainment Book, grocery coupons, Groupon, and loyalty cards all reduce the price you pay at the register.

-Commerce.
+You can find these coupon books at rest stops or your travel destination's Visitor's Center or Chamber of Commerce.
 Some cities publish their own coupon books that you can purchase for a few bucks.
 Dining Guides for a specific travel destination are FREE and you'll find them in lobby magazine racks of stores along with the free travel pamphlets.
 (You can even find coupons in those!)

 TaskRabbit lets you do tasks that people don’t have time for—from cleaning to moving, doing research, or helping with errands.
 Websites like Fiverr and Upwork allow you to be people’s assistants, editors, designers, or a host of other professional roles, while Yoodlize allows you to rent out your unused stuff for money.
 These sites can provide an easy way to earn money on the side.
 Be sure to check them out as a way to earn extra money for your upcoming trip.